 - The average carbon footprint of benchmarked facilities improved 15.9% from 2013 and 27.4% compared to 2009.

 - These improvements were largely due to significant reductions in natural gas use.
 A combination of warmer weather, energy efficiency projects, and operational improvements were all factors.

-- Almost 80% of the 139 public facilities that are in ENERGY STAR rating–eligible categories performed equal to or better than the national average for similar buildings.
+- Over 80% of the 135 public facilities that are in ENERGY STAR rating–eligible categories performed equal to or better than the national average for similar buildings.
 Only four of these 135 facilities ranked in the bottom 25% when compared to their national peers.